cfriot/music-to-led/README.md

 # Install

+If you encounter any problems running program, please open a new issue.
+Also, please consider opening an issue if you have any questions or suggestions for improving the installation process.

 ## Python program
 Code is compatible with Python 3.7.
 Install dependencies using pip and the conda package manager.